stm32-periph/stm32f30/Projects/STM32F30x_StdPeriph_Examples/PWR/PWR_Stop/readme.txt

 @par Hardware and Software environment

-  - This example runs on STM32F30x Devices.
+  - This example runs on STM32F303xC and STM32F303xE Devices.

   - This example has been tested with STMicroelectronics STM32303C-EVAL (STM32F30x) evaluation board and can be easily tailored to any other supported device and development board.

   - STM32303C-EVAL Set-up
-    - Use LED2, LED3 and LED4 leds connected respectively to PE.09, PE.10 and PE.11 pins
+    - Use LED1, LED2, LED3 and LED4 leds connected respectively to PE.09, PE.10 and PE.11 pins
     - Use the Key push-button connected to pin PE.06 (EXTI Line6).

 @par How to use it ?